Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 You're Never Alone With A Commodore PET

-In the year that the VIC 20 would be released comes an advert - very much a contemporary of the similar Primeval Swamp - for the Commodore PET, or rather not for any particular PE...
+In the year that the VIC-20 would be released comes an advert - very much a contemporary of the similar Primeval Swamp - for the Commodore PET, or rather not for any particular PET but for the support...

 Feedback: microhistory@nosher.net